choop-lang/Choop/Syntax.md

 }
 ```

+Note that it is not possible to declarate the Stage in Choop.
+Instead, you must access it indirectly through methods such as `SetBackdropTo`.

 ## Metadata Files
 Each sprite must have an associated sprite metadata (*.sm) file.
 These contain information about the sprite, including: